Language and Literacy Instruction for Spanish/English Emergent Bilingual Learners

 - Which system and structure will you address?

 - What is the structure in English; what is the structure in Spanish?

 - Provide background: what came before.
 What other instruction is the language-connection activity embedded in?

 - Activity: What activity will you use to compare the structures with students?
 (Provide photos, illustrations, or descriptions of materials you will use.)

-Send 2 people or more and pay $665 each.
+Send two or more people and pay $685 per person.

 Certificate of Completion

 Participants who have attended all webinars and completed the project will receive a CAL Certificate of Completion for 15 hours, which may be used for continuing education credit, depending on the requirements of your state or district.